bryanwhiting/blog/book-reviews/2023-12-20-the-little-red-hen/index.md

 And great products don't get attention until there's social proof.
 Many e-commerce companies understand this - sales take off as more people buy, which gets more reviews, which gets more trust - even if the product didn't change much between first sale to the last.

-The only difference between startups and the red hen is "is baking bread possible?
+The only difference between startups and the red hen is she perhaps had a recipe.
+She didn't have to wonder, "is baking bread possible?
 Will the recipe be delicious?"

-It takes a founder's belief to see what isn't yet so, and build it anyway.
+It takes a founder's belief to see what isn't yet so and build it anyway.
 Be the founder.
 Be the hen.
 Dream big.
 Go bake some bread even if nobody's watching.